smirko/Linux-Admin-Scripts/README.md

 		 to the same infrastructure as the host you run this script on

 # start_virtual.sh
-Ever wanted to autostart a Qemu VM, but it kept throwing lots of errors and died?
+Autostarting a Qemu VM kept throwing lots of errors and died afterwards.
-Well.
-I did.
-So I wrote this little workaround script that solves some of the problems I faced.
+I wrote this little workaround script that solves (kinda ;) ) some of the problems I faced.

+# toggle_pa_audio_source.sh
+I needed to quickly switch between my USB headphones set and the internal audio.
+Feed this script with some device names and you can use it to easily toggle with just one click (you also need to create some kind of a GUI launcher in your favourite X environment).

 Cheers
 Smirk